spacelift-io/user-documentation/docs/concepts/authorization/assigning-roles-api-keys.md

 }
 ```

-### Assigning roles to API keys using IdP groups
+### Assign roles to API keys using IdP groups

-See [IdP Group Role Bindings](assigning-roles-groups.md) for details on how to assign roles to IdP groups.
+See [IdP group role bindings](assigning-roles-groups.md) for details on how to assign roles to IdP groups.
 Once a role is assigned to an IdP group, all actors (api keys and users that your identity provider reports as being members of that group) will inherit the assigned roles.

-## Removing an API key role binding
+## Remove an API key role binding

-1. Navigate to API Key Management
+1. Navigate to API Key Management:
-    1. Click your name in the bottom left corner of the Spacelift interface
+    1. Click your name in the bottom left corner of the Spacelift interface.
-    2. Go to **Organization Settings**
+    2. Go to **Organization Settings**.
-    3. Go to ** **API Keys** in the **Identity Management** section
+    3. Go to **API Keys** in the **Identity Management** section.
-    4. Find the API key you want to assign roles to
+    4. Find the API key you want to assign roles to.
-    5. Click on the API key row to open its details
+    5. Click on the API key row to open its details.
-2. Access Role Management
+2. Access role management:
-    1. In the API key details page, click **Manage Roles**
+    1. In the API key details page, click **Manage Roles**.
-    2. This opens the role assignment interface for the API key
+    2. This opens the role assignment interface for the API key.
-3. Remove Role Assignment
+3. Remove role assignment:
-    1. Find the role assignment to remove
+    1. Find the role assignment to remove.
-    2. Click the **Unassign** button from the dropdown
+    2. Click **Unassign** from the dropdown.
-    3. Confirm the removal
+    3. Confirm the removal.

 ## Multiple roles

 Actors can have multiple roles across different spaces:

-- Different roles in different spaces for varied access levels
+- Different roles in different spaces for varied access levels.
-- Multiple roles in the same space (permissions are additive)
+- Multiple roles in the same space (permissions are additive).
-- Roles inherited from group membership plus individual assignments
+- Roles inherited from group membership plus individual assignments.

-## Getting role IDs
+## Find role IDs

 To use custom roles in login policies, you need their role IDs:

-1. Navigate to **Organization Settings** → **Access Control Center** → **Roles**
+1. Navigate to **Organization Settings** → **Access Control Center** → **Roles**.
-2. Click on the custom role you want to use
+2. Click on the custom role you want to use.
-3. Click **Copy ID** from the role detail page
+3. Click **Copy ID** from the role detail page.
-4. Use this ID in your login policy
+4. Use this ID in your login policy.

 ## Troubleshooting

-### Common issues

-**API Key Authentication Failures**:
+### API Key authentication failures

-- Verify key is active and not expired
+- Verify key is active and not expired.
-- Ensure key is being used with correct endpoints
+- Ensure key is being used with correct endpoints.
-- Validate key format and encoding
+- Validate key format and encoding.

-**Permission Denied Errors**:
+### Permission denied errors

-- Confirm API key has required role assignments
+- Confirm API key has required role assignments.
-- Verify role includes necessary actions for the operation
+- Verify role includes necessary actions for the operation.
-- Check if operation is being performed in correct space
+- Check if operation is being performed in correct space.
-- Ensure space exists and API key has access
+- Ensure space exists and API key has access.

-**Inconsistent Behavior**:
+### Inconsistent behavior

-- API key permissions don't require re-authentication
+- API key permissions don't require re-authentication.
-- Changes to role assignments take effect immediately
+- Changes to role assignments take effect immediately.
-- Check for policy conflicts or syntax errors
+- Check for policy conflicts or syntax errors.
-- Validate role IDs are correct in login policies
+- Validate role IDs are correct in login policies.

 ### Debugging

-1. **Test API Key Authentication**: You can create an interactive session with an API key (as if it was a user) to test the key's permissions and actions.
-To do that, go to
-   `<your-spacelift-subdomain>.spacelift.io/apikeytoken` and enter your API key.
+1. **Test API key authentication**: You can create an interactive session with an API key (as if it was a user) to test the key's permissions and actions.
+To do that, go to `<your-spacelift-subdomain>.spacelift.io/apikeytoken` and enter your API key.
-2. **Check Role Assignments**: Confirm key has correct roles in target spaces
+2. **Check role assignments**: Confirm key has correct roles in target spaces.
-3. **Validate Actions**: Ensure assigned roles include required permissions
+3. **Validate actions**: Ensure assigned roles include required permissions.
-4. **Test Operations**: Use API key to perform expected operations
+4. **Test operations**: Use API key to perform expected operations.
-5. **Review Audit Logs**: Check for API key related errors or warnings
+5. **Review audit Logs**: Check for API key related errors or warnings.
-6. **Policy Validation**: If using login policies, verify syntax and logic, use the sample and simulate feature
+6. **Policy validation**: If using login policies, verify syntax and logic, use the sample and simulate feature.

 ## Related Topics